alilanglais/hello-world/README.md

 # alilanglais
-Personal informations
+## Personal informations

 I'm Alisa Langlais

-I'm a PhD student studying virus in ecology
+I'm a PhD student and I'm currently studying viruses in ecology, more specifically the Seine viruses dynamics and genomics.

+I also teach microbiology to undergraduate 2.